frank-dspeed/n-test/README.md

 ## Proxy

-To speed up the tests, you can optionally run a caching proxy for the node downloads.
+To speed up running tests multiple times, you can optionally run a caching proxy for the node downloads.
 The curl settings are modified to allow an insecure connection through the mitm proxy.

     cd test